-Since its creation nearly 120 years ago, Eugene Public Library has been a pillar of our city.
-The library’s mission has been to support an informed community, foster lifelong learning and instill the love of reading by providing access to a universe of ideas to everyone.
+A core tenant of Library Services has always been its spaces are for everyone.
+A place for people to find refuge, a warm place to sit out of the elements, a place to find entertainment, education or like-minded people.
+For nearly 120 years, Eugene Public Library has been a pillar of our city.
+Staff have strived to support an informed community, foster lifelong learning and instill the love of reading by providing access to a universe of ideas to everyone.

 Access to services and resources are at the core of our mission at Eugene Public Library.
 Whether in person or online, access to free materials helps create an informed community.